Cheapest car insurance in Virginia for a bad driving record

 Cheapest car insurance in Virginia with multiple tickets

-This table shows Virginia drivers how much multiple tickets increase premiums.
+This table shows drivers in Virginia how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket